-This Addendum to the UMBC Code of Student Conduct is applicable to all UMBC students.
-This Addendum is effective immediately and will be in effect until further notice.
+This Addendum to the UMBC Code of Student Conduct is applicable to all UMBC students, as defined in the Code of Student Conduct, including, but not limited to, students who have received a COVID-19 vaccination and students who are not approved to access campus facilities.
+This Addendum is effective immediately, subject to change at the University’s sole discretion, and will be in effect until further notice.
 The rules and expectations set forth in this Addendum are meant to supplement the Code of Student Conduct and are emergency measures enacted in consideration of the health, safety and general well-being of the UMBC Community.

 Any student found to have violated the following COVID-19 Emergency Community Rules is subject to the sanctions listed below and in Article V(C) of the UMBC Code of Student Conduct.
 Procedures listed in the Code of Student Conduct will be followed for alleged violations of the COVID-19 Emergency Community Rules.